ihkcreations/ihkcreations/README.md

 ## Hi there, I am Iftekhar Hossain Khan...🖐
 <br/>

+I'm Iftekhar.
+I'm an Software Developer, a Programmer and a Graphic Designer.
+Right now, I am developing my programming skills but mostly I do designing.
+Looking ahead to work in a IT/Software company as a Software Engineer after completing my graduation.

-- 🌱 I’m currently learning Android App Development, UI Design
+- 🌱 I’m currently learning Python, Javascript.
-- 👯 I’m looking to collaborate on Open Source Projects, PC Games, Designing
+- 👯 I’m looking to collaborate on Open Source Projects, PC Games, Designing.
-- 🤔 I’m looking for help with Freelancing
+- 🤔 I’m now practicing on developing desktop apps, android apps and database integrated apps.

 <br/>

 ## Find me here: